bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 71°
+- 67°
-- broken clouds
+- moderate rain
-- 53% humidity
+- 65% humidity
-- 16 mph wind
+- 26 mph wind

-No precipitation in the past 24 hours
+0.2 inches of rain in the past 24 hours

 ## Temperature Comparison